Nexosis/nexosis.github.io/_guides/api-keys.md

 ---
 title: API Keys
-description: API Keys are used to gain access to your Sessions in
+description: API Keys are used to gain access to your Sessions
 category: Security
-tags: [API Keys, keys, security, Favorite]
+tags: [keys, security]
 use_codestyles: true
 ---